ethus3h/kutr/README.md

 As a side note, you need node 6.x or later (don't use LTS version, it does not work).

 If you are upgrading, see [Releases](https://github.com/phanan/koel/releases) for guides corresponding to your version.

+## New feature documentation

+The `.env.example` contains the new keys required to use the new features.
+If you already have a `.env` file on your koel installation, just diff them and add the missing keys.

+Typically, if you intend to integrate **kotr** in your CMS/web application, you'll have to follow the steps described in `cms_login.php.example` to glue the required calls in **kotr**.
+This file has to be modified to fit your CMS and stored in your CMS/web application (it must be in the same subdomain as your application so the CMS's session is accessible).